-Fraction Foreign Denied equals the fraction of entry application by foreign banks that are denied by the regulatory authority.
+Fraction Foreign Denied equals the fraction of commercial banking applications from foreign banks that are denied by the regulatory authority.
+These are based on the Barth, Caprio, and Levine (2001a,b, 2003) survey of bank supervision and regulation.
 Some countries during this period were completely closed to the entry of foreign banks, such as Burundi, Chile, and Jamaica.
 Others, such as Austria, South Africa, Canada, and Panama had denial rates of between five and twenty percent.
 Still others had denial rates of zero, i.e., no foreign bank applications were denied.
 As shown in Table 1, the mean value of fraction foreign denied is 0.13 with a standard deviation of 0.28.

-There are problems with the fraction foreign denied variable as discussed in the introduction.
+There are problems with the fraction foreign denied variable.
 If a country does not allow foreign entry, then foreign banks will not apply and there will be no applications.
 If a country heavily restricts foreign entry, there may be few applications.
 In this case, those that do apply may use bribes and other measures prior to issuing an application.
 Thus, denial rates may be low even in countries that heavily restrict foreign entry.
-These measurement problems should bias the results against finding a robust link between the fraction foreign denied and net interest margin.
-Nevertheless, we use instrumental variables to mitigate the problem associated with pure measurement error, though instrumenting will not correct for systematic biases in measuring impediments to foreign entry.
+Similar, measurement problems may arise because there are countries where (a) a foreign bank can enter by purchasing a domestic bank but (b) this mode of entry does not require the foreign bank to apply for a commercial banking license.
+Given the way in which the survey was conducted, this type of entry will not be captured.
+It will not be measured as an application.
+These measurement problems should bias the results against finding a robust link between the fraction of foreign entry applications denied and net interest margin.
+Nevertheless, I use instrumental variables to mitigate the problem associated with pure measurement error and confirm the results.